-All agencies to review there on line applications forms to make sure that they are in an easy to read format and/or that there is a reference for adults with additional needs, i.e. dyslexia, signposting them to where they can gain the additional support required to complete the relevant forms.
+All agencies to review their online applications forms to make sure that they are in an easy -to-read format and/or that there is a reference for adults with additional needs, i.e. dyslexia, signposting them to where they can gain the additional support required to complete the relevant forms.

-7.7 National Recommendation
+7.8 National Recommendation